|

 functions from E to itself have at least one fixed point.

-- A set homeomorphic to an n-dimensional closed ball is Brouwerian.
+A set homeomorphic to an n-dimensional closed ball.
 (Brouwer)

-- A convex compact subset of a normed vector space is Brouwerian.
+A convex compact subset of a normed vector space.
 (Schauder)

-- A locally convex subset of a topological vector space is Brouwerian.
+A locally convex subset of a topological vector space.
 (Tychonoff)

 The winding number of